DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Kynesgrove) and talk to the innkeeper.
 Without a follower.
 * **The Wheels of Lull** - Automatically after reaching level 20, can be finished after reaching level 35.
 * **Helgen Reborn** - **Must** be started after 5 days after you have finished the main quest *Unbound*.
 Recommended to be started at level 20.
-Read the book *Helgen Reborn Guide* in your inventory to start the quest.
+Read a note called *Helgen Reborn* in The Bannered Mare to start the quest.
 * **The Tools of Kagrenac** - Join College of Winterhold and finish the side questline *Arniel’s Endeavor*.
 You’ll also need to have finished *The Way of the Voice*.
 A couple of days after you completed *Arniel’s